EGI-Federation/eosc-data-transfer/README.md

 ## Authentication and authorization

-All three groups of API endpoints mentioned above support may require authorization.
+All three groups of API endpoints mentioned above support authorization.
 The generic data transfer service behind the EOSC Data Transfer API aims to be agnostic with regard to authorization, thus the HTTP header `Authorization` (if present) will be forwarded as received.